guillotinaweb/guillotina_react/docs/tutorial/step-7-create-own-content-type.md

 ```

 Now you can add a Demo type object.
 Click on plus icon in container view and try to add it.
-You will see that you can't, this is because we aren't sending all required fields.
-To solve this we will override default form.
+You will see that you can't, this is because we are not sending all the required fields.
+To solve this we will override the default form.

 ### Define custom form